 At Bon Voyage we have quite a few serial repeat clients.
-Something about the US and Canada, booked by their favourite tour operator, proves irresistible.
-But we had never had this sort of confession before.
-We feel the same Nick Reed.....................
+Something about the US and Canada, and of course booking it all with their favourite tour operator, proves irresistible.
+But we had never had this affliction likened to an affair before receiving this confession from Nick Reed.

 They’ve given me experiences and memories that will last a lifetime – thrill-a-minute weekends in vibrant cities, amazing adventures off the beaten track, encounters with weird and wonderful people in quirky small towns.
 Most recently, we just left the rest of the world behind, threw a couple of cases in the back of a bright blue Mustang, and drove into the sunset along America’s most iconic highway.
 So many kicks on Route 66.